olleharstedt/subsetphp/README.md

 > 17:08:31 - ggole: You might want to do your own transformations
 >
 > 17:08:46 - Drup: because you can't write custom optimisations on the typed ast and writing optimisation on the llvm one is quite painful

+Reference counting or garbage collecting?
+Must use refcount because of destructors.

+> 14:22:30 - ely-se: you need refcounting if you want PHP programs to behave consistently with the official implementation
+>
+> 14:23:40 - ely-se: in "function function() { $x = new A(); }; function();" it is guaranteed that the destructor of $x is called before function returns
+>
+> 14:24:01 - companion_cube: ely-se: does it handle ref loops?
+>
+> 14:24:09 - ely-se: I think it doesn't.
+>
+> 14:24:20 - flux: it's php, of course it doesn't :-P *badamtish*
+>
+> 14:24:46 - flux: it does have weak references, though